 "Most anticompetitive deals are no longer getting out of the boardroom."
-Jonathan Kanter, US DoJ Anti-trust Division Head Implications for Deal Making The rising prominence of both megadeals and vigorous regulatory review processes have increased the importance of incorporating expert advisors earlier in deal stage life-cycle Implications for deal making - Companies more diligent in anticipating review on higher risk deals - Increased scrutiny and regulatory risk for transaction completion - Longer regulatory review periods - Longer termination periods to allow for potentially protracted regulatory reviews - Smaller regulatory break-up fees - Timeline and level of post deal integration - More complex deal risks for both US and foreign companies in cross-border deals - Mandatory filings now required for certain foreign acquirors - Less inbound investment from focus countries (i.e., China) - Greater uncertainty for buyout funds with complex international ownership structures US Antitrust & Merger Regulation US M&A is subject to a complicated lattice of review by broad-based and industry specific regulators.
+Jonathan Kanter, US DoJ Anti-trust Division Head Implications for Deal Making The rising prominence of both megadeals and vigorous regulatory review processes have increased the importance of incorporating expert advisors earlier in deal stage life-cycle Implications for deal making - Companies more diligent in anticipating review on higher risk deals - Increased scrutiny and regulatory risk for transaction completion - Longer regulatory review periods - Longer termination periods to allow for potentially protracted regulatory reviews - Smaller regulatory break-up fees - Timeline and level of post deal integration - More complex deal risks for both US and foreign companies in cross-border deals - · Mandatory filings now required for certain foreign acquirors - Less inbound investment from focus countries (i.e., China) - Greater uncertainty for buyout funds with complex international ownership structures US Antitrust & Merger Regulation US M&A is subject to a complicated lattice of review by broad-based and industry specific regulators.
 Under the Hart-Scott-Rodino Act of 1974, the US Federal Trade Commission (FTC) and Department of Justice (DoJ) may review proposed transactions that impact US commerce or reduce competition.
 In addition, the Committee on Foreign Investment in the US (CFIUS) has responsibility for reviewing transactions that involve foreign investments or acquisitions with national security implications.
 Key Leaders in US Merger Regulation

-Lina Khan Chair of the Federal Trade Commission
+Lina KhanChair of the Federal Trade Commission

 Jonathan Kanter

 Assistant Attorney General for

-Do.J Antitrust Division
+DoJ Antitrust Division

-CFIUS - Housed in US Department of Treasury with members from Justice, Homeland Security, Commerce, Defense, State, Energy, USTR, Science & Technology - · Observed by five White House offices - Jurisdiction has been expanded by Congressional act to encompass technology and transactions involving sensitive personal information
+CFIUS - Housed in US Department of Treasury with members from Justice, Homeland Security, Commerce, Defense, State, Energy, USTR, Science & Technology - Observed by five White House offices - Jurisdiction has been expanded by Congressional act to encompass technology and transactions involving sensitive personal information Industry Specific Regulatory Agencies Banking Telecom Energy Defense NAIC Insurance Healthcare

-Healthcare Enhanced US Merger Control Enforcement
+Enhanced US Merger Control Enforcement

 In December 2023, US regulators released new merger guidelines, effectively lowering the threshold for deal scrutiny.
 In addition, regulators under the Biden Administration have stepped up merger control enforcement, and have been fairly successful.
 In 2023, US regulators won two thirds of contested deals that resulted in trial.
 Further, the agencies believe their more hawkish attitude has deterred potentially anti-competitive deals from being announced.

-Outcomes of US agency complaints under current leadership
+Win rate of US agencies under current leadership as a percent of contested deals resulting in a trial verdict

 Source: (1-3) A&O Shearman, "Global trends in merger control enforcement."
 Three transactions were formally prohibited.
 In Illumina/GRAIL, the FTC won on appeal, with Illumina then agreeing to sell off GRAIL in light of the court's ruling and the EC's order to unwind the deal.
-Each agency also secure d a permanent injunction - Jet Blue/American Airlines (DOJ) and a healthcare technology transaction (FTC).
+Each agency also secured a permanent injunction - Jet Blue/American Airlines (DOJ) and a healthcare technology transaction (FTC).
 A further seven deals were abandoned due to US antitrust concerns.
 Enhanced US Antitrust Merger Guidelines (2023)